Compendium Books: History

 The shop was founded by Diana Gravill and Nicholas Rochford and was originally located at 240 Camden High Street, with an offshoot added across the road at 281 Camden High Street in the early 70s.
 281 housed the burgeoning humanistic psychology & esoteric books department, what later became known as 'mind, body. spirit'.
 After financial problems, the shop was eventually consolidated into 234 Camden High Street, London.
 The premises at 240 Camden High Street opened in August 1968.
+The establishment of Compendium Books was initially encouraged by feminist psychoanalyst Juliet Mitchell, whom Diana Gravill had met as part of her involvement with the Antiuniversity of London in 1968.

 Following the closures of Better Books and Indica Bookshop, Compendium was for many years the main place for "the London literary avant-garde".
 It was a key venue for the British Poetry Revival and for availability of the texts of post-1968 political and cultural theory.
 There was a large music section, with many imported US titles on blues, soul, jazz and rock and roll.
 Compendium also had sections for left-wing politics, philosophy, feminist books & the aforementioned 'mind, body, spirit' department, invariably referred to as 'the back desk'.
 This was run from 1971 by Anne Shepherd, the company secretary, who was also a director of the limited company Cherrybay Ltd trading as Compendium Books, inaugurated in the late 1970s.
 The back desk was the most financially successful part of the shop & subsidised much of the rest of the departments.

 The staff at Compendium included Nick Kimberley, now the opera critic for the London Evening Standard, and the critic and writer Elizabeth Young, whose The Guardian obituary described the shop in the late 1970s: "In the 1970s, she worked in London's finest alternative bookstore, the late-lamented Compendium Books, in Camden Town.
 More than simply a bookshop, Compendium was also a cultural centre for the punk-rock scene...
 The Clash, in particular, were regular visitors, writing The Prisoner about the shop's patriarch Nick Rochford."